PCRedHot/Accounting-System/README.md

     Amount: 40.5
     This transaction is created successfully!

-An deposit of $40.5 has been created successfully!
+A transaction of $40.5 from the debit account to cash account has been created successfully!

 The program allow you to record **expense** and **revenue** without the asset account.